Here is our St Petersburg facts page to help you get a quick idea of Saint Petersburg Russia.

 This Russian city was to be from its inception a display of imperial Russia’s growing status in the world.
 Fine-tuned by Peter’s successors, who employed a host of Italian architects to add fabulous palaces and cathedrals to the city’s layout, St. Petersburg grew to be the showcase capital of the Tsar family the Romanovs, as well as Russia’s first great, modern city.

-You should also know that this Russian city lies in the River Neva lowlands, on a flat plain ranging from 3-4 metres above sea level.
-In general the geographical position of the city is not considered bad, despite its exposure to flooding.
+You should also know that this Russian city lies in the River Neva lowlands, on a flat plain ranging from 3-4 meters above sea level.
+In general, the geographical position of the city is not considered bad, despite its exposure to flooding.
 On the contrary, Saint Petersburg has a favorable geopolitical location due to its access to the Northern Sea and the Atlantic Ocean.

 Saint Petersburg experiences a coastal climate due to its proximity to the Atlantic Ocean, characterized by moderately warm, humid summers and long, cold winters.

 You should know that the weather in St Petersburg is nevertheless changeable in all seasons.
 In general, the summers are cool, humid, and quite short, while the winters are long and cold, but with some warm spells.

 During the winter, temperatures can drop below -6°C to -20°C or lower, and the snow can last an average of 132 days.
 The Neva River begins to freeze in the middle of November and the ice starts to break up only in April, while in May, the temperatures increase up to 18 degrees and the city starts to warm up.
 During summer, the average temperatures are around 20-25°C, with the highest in July and August.
 We can sum up saying that the city offers 4 different and beautiful seasons.